puran-debugger/Learning/Computation Thinking for Problem Solving.md

 4. Algorithms
  * Step by step instructions of how to solve a problem.
 It identifies what is to be done (instruction) and the order in which they should be done.
+ * flowchart<br>
+    * A parallelogram indicates a special type of instruction, called an input/output instruction